Information for students

 Conditions of participation for in-country study

 Rules and regulations for in-country study (ICS) travel (undergraduate)

 Partner universities hosting in-country study programs

-In-country study (ICS) is a key component of both the Bachelor of Arts in International Studies and the Master of Arts in International Studies, subject to availability.
-It provides a unique opportunity for students to immerse themselves in the language and culture of another country, through a learning program at a host university, through involvement in the life of the local community, and through assignments that are supervised by UTS: International Studies.
+In-country study (ICS) is a key component of the Bachelor of Arts in International Studies, subject to availability.
+It provides a unique opportunity for students to immerse themselves in the language and culture of another country, through a learning program at a host university, through involvement in the life of the local community, and through assignments that are supervised by UTS International Studies.